datagouv/fr-format/README.md

 # Fr-format

-A collection of validator to check data against french formats.
+A collection of validators to check data against french formats.

 ## Installation

-The package is published on Pypi.
+The package is published on PyPI.
 Install with :

-`pip install fr-format`
+`pip install frformat`

 ## Usage